Yangon Heritage Walk with an Expert

 As you walk along the streets, it is hard not to be consumed by the charm of Yangon.
 Aside from its glamorous facades, the city stimulates all the senses.
-Vibrant fresh markets spill on to the sidewalks, pots of boiling mohinga broth release mouth-watering aromas, a cacophony of sounds from street vendors fills the air and colorful longyi-clad residents bustle along the streets on their way to work and school.
+Vibrant fresh markets spill onto the sidewalks, pots of boiling mohinga broth release mouth-watering aromas, a cacophony of sounds from street vendors fill the air, and colorful longyi-clad residents bustle along the streets on their way to work and school.

 Upon the conclusion of the walk, it is time to bid farewell to your expert guide.

 - Must place to see 70%

 - Discovering the enchanting stories and hidden mysteries of Yangon’s colonial buildings